bluehalo/ngx-leaflet/README.md

 ```

 Changes to leafletOptions are ignored after they are initially set.
+This is because these options are passed into the map constructor, so they couldn't be updated easily regardless.
-Make sure the object exists before the map is created.
+So, make sure the object exists before the map is created.
-In other words, you'll want to create the object in ngOnInit or hide the map DOM element with ngIf until you can create the options object.
+You'll want to create the object in ngOnInit or hide the map DOM element with ngIf until you can create the options object.

 ### Add a Layers Control
 The ```leafletLayersControl``` input bindings give you the ability to add the layers control to the map.
-This is pretty common when you want to add multiple baselayers or custom layers and want to let the user toggle them on/off.
+The layers control lets the user toggle layers and overlays on and off.

 Template:
 ```html